 Here's Why Ford Extended The Warranty On The Fiesta And Focus

-Ford recently began notifying the owners of 2012 and 2013 Ford Focus and Fiesta models that they will receive an extended warranty.
+About three years ago, Ford recently began notifying the owners of 2012 through 2015 Ford Focus and Fiesta models that they will receive an extended warranty.
 This is due to the fact that the transmission clutch has a shuddering problem.
-The previous warranty was for 5 years or 60,000 miles, while the extended warranty now covers 7 years or 100,000 miles.
+The original powertrain warranty was for 5 years or 60,000 miles, while the extended warranty now covers 10 years or 150,000 miles.